Eeswaran: Plot

-Meanwhile, Eeswaran's married ex-girlfriend and Periyasamy's granddaughter Vasuki, also comes to stay with them in the lockdown and this causes tension between the two.
+Meanwhile, Eeswaran's married ex-girlfriend and Periyasamy's granddaughter, Vasuki, also came to stay with them during the lockdown, and this caused tension between the two.
 Vasuki and Eeswaran fell in love, but they broke up when Eeswaran refused to leave the village for the sake of Periyasamy.
-Vasuki's younger sister Poongodi falls in love with Eeswaran, but he doesn't reciprocate her feelings for the same reason, that he doesn't want to leave Periyasamy alone.
-Periyasamy understands this situation and confesses to Eeswaran about how he lost the one true love of his life, Parvathi.
-He says that he had married Paapathi due to his mother's wish, but Parvathi came back into his life once again.
-He had no choice but to marry her as his second wife and they had a son, Aadhisivan.
-But things go awry when Paapathi came to know of Parvathi and Periyasamy's relationship.
-So, Parvathi took Aadhisivan and disappeared for good, Periyasamy doesn't know their whereabouts until date.
-He urges Eeswaran to accept Poongodi's proposal, Eeswaran obliges.
+Vasuki's younger sister, Poongodi, falls in love with Eeswaran, but he doesn't reciprocate his feelings.
+For the same reason, he doesn't want to leave Periyasamy alone.
+Periyasamy understands this situation and confesses to Eeswaran that Periyasamy lost the one true love of his life, Parvathi.
+He states that he married Paapathi because of his mother's wish, but Parvathi reentered his life again.
+He had no choice but to marry her as his second wife, and they had a son, Aadhisivan.
+But things go awry when Paapathi discovers Parvathi and Periyasamy's relationship.
+So, Parvathi took Aadhisivan and disappeared for good.
+Periyasamy doesn't know their whereabouts to date.
+He urges Eeswaran to accept Poongodi's proposal, and Eeswaran obliges.

-Periyasamy's daughter and son-in-law Maragadhamani's business keeps incurring losses and he gets loans from his wife's brothers but fails to repay them, leading to family feuds.
-Maragadhamani asks Periyasamy to sell the family owned land and help him in his business, but Periyasamy vehemently refuses.
-So, Maragadhamani plans to kill Periyasamy in order to usurp the family property.
-He sends poisonous snakes into Periyasamy's farm, Eeswaran discovers the plan and saves the family, but gets bitten.
-He thrashes Maragadhamani, but the family throws Eeswaran out, citing that he is an outsider.
-Seeing the commotion, Diya faints and the whole family tries to rush her to the hospital for surgery.
-But they are stopped by Rathnaswamy, Periyasamy's arch-nemesis who was just released from jail.
+Periyasamy's daughter and son-in-law Maragadhamani's business keeps incurring losses, and his wife's brothers lend him money, but he fails to repay them, leading to family feuds.
+Maragadhamani asks Periyasamy to sell the family-owned land and help him in his business, but Periyasamy vehemently refuses.
+So, Maragadhamani plans to kill Periyasamy to usurp the family property.
+He sends poisonous cobras to Periyasamy's farm; Eeswaran discovers the plan and saves the family, but a cobra bites Eeswaran.
+He thrashes Maragadhamani, but the family expels Eeswaran, citing that he is an outsider.
+Seeing the commotion, Diya faints, and the whole family tries to rush her to the hospital for surgery.
+But Rathnaswamy, Periyasamy's arch-nemesis, a recent release from jail, stops them.
 Rathnaswamy wants revenge against Periyasamy as he believes that the latter was the root cause of the suicide of his wife and daughter.
-Eeswaran rescues the family once again from Rathnaswamy despite the snake poison affecting his body.
-Finally, he rushes to see Diya, where he collapses and is taken for emergency treatment.
-Amidst all the confusion, Sonamuthu, a close aide of Periyasamy and Kutty Puli, Eeswaran's friend, explain that Eeswaran is none other than Periyasamy and Parvathi's son Aadhisivan and the truth was hidden as a dying wish from Parvathi.
-Periyasamy and the whole family are overwhelmed hearing this and rush in to see him.
-Eeswaran recovers from the snake bite and Diya's surgery also is successful and the whole family is happily reunited.
+Eeswaran rescues the family again from Rathnaswamy despite the snake poison affecting his body.
+Finally, he rushes to see Diya, where he collapses, and they take her for emergency treatment.
+Amidst all the confusion, Sonamuthu, a close aide of Periyasamy and Kutty Puli, Eeswaran's friend, explain that Eeswaran is none other than Periyasamy and Parvathi's son, Aadhisivan, and, as a dying wish from Parvathi, she hid the truth from him.
+Periyasamy and the whole family are overwhelmed by this news and rush in to see him.
+Eeswaran recovers from the snake bite, Diya's surgery is also a success, and the entire family is happily reunited.

-Eeswaran gets married to Poongodi, he solves Maragadhamani's loan problems and asks him to do proper money management.
-He gets a call informing him about the sudden demise of astrologer Kaali, indicating that Kaali's predictions came true in some form.
+Eeswaran marries Poongodi; he solves Maragadhamani's loan problems and asks him to manage his money efficiently.
+He is informed of the sudden demise of astrologer Kaali, indicating that Kaali's predictions came true in some form.